ZeroPie/JsThings/ES6Things.md

 ```

-With Destructuring in Function Params and implicit return
+### With Destructuring in Function Signature and Implicit Return
 ```js
 const getCategoryName = ({categories: [{name}]}) => name
 ```